These are the best video editing laptops in 2022

 Alright, this isn’t really a laptop, but the concept of a desktop with a built-in display is still worth considering.
 With most of these laptops, you’re not going to stay away from an outlet for very long anyway, so this might be the right solution for you.

-The HP Envy All-in-One is a powerful machine, packing up to a desktop-level Intel Core i9-10900 processor.
-That’s not the latest hardware available, but with 10 cores and 20 threads, you really won’t be lacking in power.
-Plus, you can add up to an NVIDIA GeForce RTX 2080 Super with Max-Q design, giving you all the power you could need for video rendering or gaming.
-Plus, you get up to 32GB of RAM and 1TB of SSD storage (you can get a 2TB HDD, but you really shouldn’t).
+The HP Envy All-in-One is a powerful machine, packing up to a desktop-level Intel Core i7-10700 processor.
+That’s not the latest hardware available, but with 8 cores and 16 threads, you really won’t be lacking in power.
+Plus, you can add up to an NVIDIA GeForce RTX 2070, giving you all the power you could need for video rendering or gaming.
+Plus, you get up to 16GB of RAM, a 512GB SSD, and a 1TB HDD for extra storage.
+Admittedly, this isn’t all the latest hardware, but it’s still very powerful, and it’s a worthy choice if you can’t afford to wait for a hardware refresh.

-The display is also great on this PC, being a 31.5 inch IPS panel with a whopping 4K resolution.
-It’s also got 600 nits of brightness and HDR 600 support, so viewing and creating content on this display should be great.
+The display is also great on this PC, being a 31.5 inch IPS panel with a whopping 4K (3840 x 2160) resolution.
+It’s also got 600 nits of brightness, HDR 600 support, and it covers 98% of DCI-P3, so viewing and creating content on this display should be great.
 Likewise, the built-in soundbar should give you a very good experience as well, with multiple speakers offering rich stereo sound tuned by Bang & Olufsen.

 Rounding things out, you get plenty of ports, including one Thunderbolt 3 port (40Gbps), a USB 3.2 Gen 2 Type-C port, two USB 3.2 Gen 2 Type-A ports, HDMI in and out, and Ethernet ports on the back.
 Plus, an extra USB 3.2 Gen 1 Type-A port and a combo audio jack on the side for anything you want to plug in quickly.
 This all comes in a sleek and modern design that will look great on any desk.
 You also get a matching keyboard and mouse so you’re ready to go right out of the box.

-Personally speaking, I would always want a convertible, and the Acer ConceptD 7 Ezel is an extremely interesting concept for this form factor.
+Personally speaking, I would always want a convertible, and the Surface Laptop Studio is easily the device that interests me the most out of these.
+It’s a very unique and interesting form factor unlike most other convertibles, and it’s still powerful enough to do some heavyweight work.
 But you don’t have to abide by the same rules, and all the options on this list are fantastic.